ImAKappa/pftp/docs/0-Getting-Started/01_translation.md

     45.18
     ```

+    Notice that words in the variable name are connected by `_` instead of spaces like you would expect.
+    There are many rules for valid and invalid variable names that we will explain in a later chapter.

-    We could go a step further and make use of strings of text:
+    We could also go a step further and make use of strings of text:

     ```python
     >>> gst = 1.13